News

 Section 14a of the Energy Industry Act (EnWG) requires all new battery storage systems with a charging capacity exceeding 4.2 kW to be grid-responsive—and in return offers reduced grid fees, a guaranteed grid connection, and access to new revenue models.
 Dimming by the grid operator affects only grid consumption; self-consumption of self-generated solar power remains completely unaffected.
 This article provides all the information on what the three modules specifically entail, how §118 EnWG enables additional savings, and what investors need to consider during construction.

-AgNes Electricity Reform 2026 — What PV Investors Need to Do Now
+AgNes Grid Tariff Reform 2026: What Should PV Investors Do Now?

 With AgNes, the Federal Network Agency is overhauling the entire electricity transmission tariff system—starting in 2029, PV feed-in operators will also be required to contribute to grid costs for the first time.
 What this means in practice, which deadlines are critical for investors, and why battery storage is now becoming a key regulatory component.